bregeabe/NMU-antibiotics-2024/antibiotic-report.md

 ## Queries

-- Patient information, patientId, retrieves information about the patient.

-- Specimen information, specimenId, retrieves information about the specimen.

-# Events

-- add/edit patient -

-- add/edit specimen -

-- add/edit patientSpecimen -

-- getPatientInformation - this will retrieve information about the patient.
+- **Q1** View Patient Information - this will retrieve information about the patient.
 For example, name, date of birth, gender, etc., any information about just the patient.
 Parameters: patientId

-- getSpecimenInformation - this will retrieve information about the specimen.
-Things like the specimen name, specimen ID, etc. Anything that only pertains to the specimen.
-Don't mistake specimen information for patient specimen information, any specimen information that is not the same for every patient it interacts with is patientSpecimen information, as the data is reliant on both.
-Parameters: specimenId
+- **Q2** View Specimen Information - this will retrieve information about the specimen.
+Things like the specimen name, specimen ID, etc. Parameters: specimenId

-- getPatientSpecimenInformation - this will retrieve information about the patients specimen test that is getting the antibiotic report run.
-For example, culture results will be a part of patient-specimen information as it is dependent on both the patient, and the specimen.
-Parameters: patientId, specimenId
+## Events

+- Add/Edit Patient Information - Shows the forum to either add or edit patient information.

+- Add/Edit Specimen Information - Shows the forum to either add or edit specimen information.

+## Platform

+**R1** - The software will be installed on the computer inside of the clincal science lab room.

+**R2** - The software will be compatable with: Windows 7, Windows 8, Windows 10, Windows 11.

+## User permissions

+**R3** - The only users permitted are staff and students in the lab.
+An initial log in screen will appear and prompt for email and password.
+The email will be the users NMU email and password is users choice, please use fake passwords.
+- Note: This is not real authentication and the user is not tied to an account.

+## Security

+**R4** - Minimal security measures will be taken with patients information as that information will be made up.

+**R5** - Passwords for logging in will not be saved and only present to simulate logging into a hospitals system.